-'''

-<database connection-string="Server=.;Database=uCMDB_Staging;Trusted_Connection=yes;"/>
+<database connection-string="Server=.;Database=uCMDB\Staging;Trusted\Connection=yes;"/>

-'''

-- Update the third element to configure whether, and where, the executable should save XML files of the inventory collected from HPUD.
-The default value stores any XML files below the location of the executable: <staging path="StagingData" method="stream"/> You may wish to redirect the path setting for easier access for human inspection. - Make sure that the user details in the <Server> section match with the user configured in the HPUD system. - Save the settings file. - Validate the HPUD adapter operation.
-For more information about validating the adapter, see Validating HPUD Adapter on page 138. - 8.
-Assuming that you do not wish to trigger the adapter manually every time it needs to run, start Windows Task Scheduler, and create a basic task to run the adapter.
+- Update the third element to configure whether, and where, the executable should save XML files of the inventory collected from HPE-UD.
+The default value stores any XML files below the location of the executable: <staging path="StagingData" method="stream"/> You may wish to redirect the path setting for easier access for human inspection. - Make sure that the user details in the <Server> section match with the user configured in the HPE-UD system. - Save the settings file. - 7.
+Validate the HPE-UD adapter operation.
+For more information about validating the adapter, see Validating the HPE-UD Adapter on page 139. - Assuming that you do not wish to trigger the adapter manually every time it needs to run, start Windows Task Scheduler, and create a basic task to run the adapter.